TechT3o/Haptic_depth_sensing_glove/docs/proposal.md

 - Design motor driver circuit.
 - Design motor pcb.
-- Assemble motor pcbs
+- Assemble motor pcbs.
-- Check which array configuration is best ( How many motors in array, in which places to be placed, what kind of depth to intensity mapping)
+- Check which array configuration is best ( How many motors in array, in which places to be placed, what kind of depth to intensity mapping).
-- Check if it is possible to understand the type of object using the sensor array. (we can use depth maps from other sources as well for testing this)
+- Check if it is possible to understand the type of object using the sensor array. (we can use depth maps from other sources as well for testing this).
-- Figure depth resolution. ( Can you understand two objects being n meters apart from each other) (These might all change depending on depth to intensity mapping, position of motors etc)
+- Figure depth resolution ( Can you understand two objects being n meters apart from each other).
+(These might all change depending on depth to intensity mapping, position of motors etc)

 ### Camera side

 - Find which camera to use.
 - Find where/ how it is convenient to place the camera.
-- Transmit camera data to PC
+- Transmit camera data to PC.
-- Optimize depth estimation pipeline (model, processing, depth to motor intensity conversion etc) to run in real time. ( What is the effect of different estimations per seconds on perceived accuracy?)
+- Optimize depth estimation pipeline (model, processing, depth to motor intensity conversion etc) to run in real time. ( What is the effect of different estimations per seconds on perceived accuracy?).

 ### Combine the two

+- 3D print cases / parts for mounting electronic components.
 - Assemble glove.
-- Transmit data serially (or wirelessly) between processing backend and haptic glove
+- Transmit data serially (or wirelessly) between processing backend and haptic glove.
 - Start user testing.

 ### Extension: